mindfulnessone/mindfulnessone.github.io/register.md

 order: 4
 ---

 To register for the free info session, please continue below.
-Registration will reserve you a spot in Zoom videoconference and you will receive details prior to the session.
+Registration will reserve you a spot and you will receive details and link for the Zoom videoconference prior to the session.

 To register for the 8-week MBSR course, [click here](/register-8week-mbsr/).